xone4/NexusAI-Cognitive-Lab/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.x-blue?logo=typescript)](https://www.typescriptlang.org/)
 [![Gemini API](https://img.shields.io/badge/Gemini_API-Google-blue?logo=google)](https://ai.google.dev/)

-> A living cognitive shaping environment for cultivating a digital entity with an emotional past, a conscious present, and a directable future.
+> A living cognitive shaping environment for cultivating a digital entity that evolves, dreams, and reasons.
+It has an emotional past, a conscious present, and a directable future.

 The NexusAI Cognitive Lab has evolved.
 It is no longer just an interface but a crucible for implementing and directing an **Agent 2.0** architecture.
 This paradigm shifts from simple, reactive loops to a proactive, structured, and deeply engineered cognitive process.
-As a **Cognitive Architect**, you now have the tools to guide an intelligence that plans, delegates, remembers, and executes with unprecedented clarity.
+As a **Cognitive Architect**, you now have the tools to guide an intelligence that plans, delegates, remembers, evolves, and improves itself with unprecedented clarity.

 ## Table of Contents